Loss of earnings allowance

 You can receive the allowance as a veteran if you:

-- get the Disability Pension, but not at the Special Rate, or
+- get the Disability Compensation Payment, but not at the Special Rate, or

-- have put in a claim for Disability Pension, and we need you to attend a medical appointment.
+- have put in a claim for Disability Compensation Payment, and we need you to attend a medical appointment.

 - work and have lost pay or used up your sick leave while getting treated for a service-related injury or condition.